sofia-fischer/philo-blog/content/posts/2024-09-evolutionary-architecture.md

 ### Evolutionary Data

-> “Evolutionary design in databases occurs when developers can build and evolve the structure of the database as
+> Evolutionary design in databases occurs when developers can build and evolve the structure of the database as
-> requirements change over time”
+> requirements change over time

 This requires migrations to change the database schema: